 Residential space heating is a necessity in northern countries such as Canada.
 With over 70 percent of the energy required for residential space heating in Canada provided by fossil fuels, many Canadians are vulnerable to increases in the cost of natural gas, fuel oil, and electricity generated from fossil fuels.
+Nova Scotians are particularly vulnerable to increases in world oil prices as they effect the price of home heating fuel.
+Sixty percent (60%) of Nova Scotian households use fuel oil to heat their homes, whereas the Canadian average is only 12.5%.
+Over the past decade the cost of home heating fuel has increased by more than 120% while the cost of living (inflation) increased by only 22%.
+Politicians at both the federal and provincial levels face the challenge of how to ensure long term energy security and how best to help those Canadians with limited household energy budgets manage increased energy costs.

-Politicians at both the federal and provincial levels face the question of how best to help those Canadians with limited household energy budgets deal with these costs.
-To date, solutions have been restricted to offering financial assistance in the form of a lump-sum payment, or lowering all or part of the taxes applied to the purchase of residential heating fuels.
+To date, discussion of support for low-income households have been restricted to offering financial assistance in the form of a lump-sum payment, or lowering all or part of the taxes applied to the purchase of residential heating fuels.
+These approaches may be of no benefit to those with limited household energy budgets when they most need support - during periods of sharp increases in the cost of home heating - since these people may still be required to pay more for their heating.